Aaron98990/ways-of-the-game/misconduct.md

 ### Cautions for unsporting behaviour

-> There are different circumstances when a player must be cautioned for unsporting behaviour including if a player:

 > - attempts to deceive the referee, e.g. by feigning injury or pretending to have been fouled (simulation)